The Law Office of Murray Newman

 Rising to the level of Felony District Court Chief, he tried multiple complex and serious felony cases to trials before juries.He left the District Attorney’s Office in December of 2008 and founded the Law Office of Murray Newman.

-Focusing his practice solely on criminal law since the beginning, Murray has defended clients charged with offenses ranging from Class C misdemeanors all the way to capital murder.
 In addition to being licensed to practice law in the State of Texas, he is also licensed to practice in the Federal Courts of the Southern District of Texas.
-He also serves as legal consultant on the Oxygen Channel’s Cold Justice, and is the author of the blog Life at the Harris County Criminal Justice System.
+He also serves as legal consultant and appears as a guest investigator on the Oxygen Channel’s Cold Justice, and is the author of the blog Life at the Harris County Criminal Justice System.

-In July of 2020, Murray and Cheryl Chapell formed Newman & Chapell, PLLC, where they continue to represent people charged with crimes in State of Texas.
+Murray continues to zealously represent clients charged with crimes in the State of Texas.

 "*" indicates required fields